mfernest/SEBC/README_CloudProviders.md

 ## Why use a cloudera provider for training?

 This week's training is a classic use case for the cloud.
-Over the course of a week, we'll create two clusters, one for the labs, and one for the Friday challenges.
-You can spin them up quickly -- even faster with automation tools such as Cloudera Director -- and destroy them even faster.
+Over the course of a week, you'll create two clusters: one for your labs, and one for your Friday challenges.
+You can spin them up and destroy them quickly -- even faster with automation tools such as Cloudera Director -- and destroy them even faster.

-Using the cloud also means you do not have to physically attend the systems you are using.
-It also means we do not have to prepare a room with sufficient hardware to run clusters on-premise.
-It also means you can work on your labs outside the classroom if you prefer.
+Using the cloud also means you do not have to prepare a room with sufficient hardware to run clusters on-premise.
+More to the point for you, you can work on labs without staying in the classroom.

 ---